AshwathBalaS/AshwathBalaS/README.md

 (iii) Krish Naik Academy – Strong foundations and practical ML thinking

-These platforms help me continuously update my skills in line with industry demand.
+These subscriptions shapes me to stay relevant in Industry relevant Skills;

-### Learnings from Books:
+### XI) Learnings from Books:

 My learning does not stop at courses.
 O’Reilly Media has played a major role in deepening my understanding through books.
 I have read: